-ART401 ART 4: FINE ART & DESIGN PORTFOLIO CAPSTONE COURSE (ELECTIVE) 1 YEAR 1 CREDIT PREREQUISITE: ART301 ART 3 or ART302 CREATIVE DE SIGN 3

-This class is a senior capstone course that builds on students' established fine art and fundamental design skills gained from the previous Art 3 and/or Creative Design 3 class.
-It is designed to enable the advanced art student to develop their individual artistic expression and personal artistic vocabulary in the creation of new works of art and to do this with the ultimate goal of creating and developing each new project piece with their entire portfolio in mind, in order to put together the most excellent portfolio of artwork possible.
-More advanced, prolonged, drawing, painting, and mixed media projects of various subjects are explored with an emphasis on perfecting various skills and techniques while applying previously introduced fundamental concepts and elements of visual art.
-This course includes drawing with graphite, charcoal, pen and ink, and mixed media, painting with watercolor and acrylic on paper, wood panel, and canvas, and printmaking.
+ART401 ART 4: FINE ART & DESIGN 1 YEAR 1 CREDIT PORTFOLIO CAPSTONE COURSE (ELECTIVE) PREREQUISITE: ART301 ART 3 or ART302 CREATIVE D capstone course that builds on students' e 5 skills gained from the previous Art 3 and 0 5 to enable the advanced art student to c • nd personal artistic vocabulary in the creat e ultimate goal of creating and developing • • olio in mind, in order to put together the mo • ore advanced, prolonged, drawing, paint 0. ubjects are explored with an emphasis on p • • ile applying previously introduced funda rt.
+This course includes drawing with grap a, painting with watercolor and acrylic on p • • canvas, and printmaking.
 The use of color will be further explored and emphasized in various projects.
 As students continue to develop artistically, various new subjects, and opportunities will be introduced in order to further prepare the student's art portfolio for presentation in a way that would benefit them if they were to continue to study fine art and design at a higher level and pursue an art and design career of some kind.
 Various elements of art history are incorporated into the introduction of certain art projects.
 Students are taught to use sketchbooks regularly to develop ideas.
-This class is based on biblical principles and concepts that are foundational and integrated into each lesson.
+This class is based • on biblical principles and concepts that are foundational and integrated into each lesson.